wangyunlong0334/Muti-Objective-LKH3-PDPTW/README.md

 Flexible Objective Functions:
 Solve PDPTW with user-defined optimization targets:

-Travel time

-Distance

-Energy consumption

-Composite cost (any weighted combination of the above)
+Travel time, Distance, Energy consumption, Combined cost (any weighted combination of the above)

+Strict Time Window Constraints:
+Time window feasibility is enforced as a hard constraint, independent of the primary objective function.

 EV-Specific Cost Modeling:
 Incorporates dynamic wireless charging (DWC) roads.
 The solver can optimize not just classic cost, but also the stability of State-of-Charge (SOC) — minimizing battery fluctuations over the full PDPTW route.

-Strict Time Window Constraints:
-Time window feasibility is enforced as a hard constraint, independent of the primary objective function.

 Customizable for Smart Mobility Scenarios:
 Especially suited for research on shared autonomous vehicles (SAVs) and electric fleet operations in urban road networks.